 We find diverse clinical data sources, heterogeneous clinical data formats, the multitude of drug outputs and much more, within a drug development process.
 A highly agile and adaptable clinical environment supported by cohesive clinical data management and reporting processes can only accommodate and respond to the perpetuating mutations and metamorphosis in the process.

 Who can save the day to match such adaptations?
 Statisticians and their supporting programming team is the answer.
-The statistical programming and analysis team that works in tandem with the discovery and development team can seamlessly deliver data analysis and even adhere to necessary data standards only when they are supported by a data-savvy environment which includes infrastructure, tools, processes and mindset.
+The statistical programming and analysis team that works in tandem with the discovery and development team can seamlessly deliver data analysis and even adhere to necessary clinical data standards only when they are supported by a data-savvy environment which includes infrastructure, tools, processes and mindset.